illyul/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ## Objectives

 * Run a demonstration application that serves HTTP requests.
 Processing of each request requires access to a resource.
-Each node of the cluster has access only to a limted number of resources.
+Each node of the cluster has access only to a limited number of resources.
 If there are no available resources left, the server returns an error.
 * Test the application with lower and higher load and observe how error rate increases as the server runs out of resources.
 * Upgrade the nodes without surge upgrades.
 Observe how the temporary loss of capacity causes increased error rates.